isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/Top 50 Startups.md

 ---
 ## **The journey so far**

 SLINGSHOT is in its 6th edition this year and has received over 3,600 applications from more than 150 countries by 31 July 2022.
-After two rounds of virtual judging, we are pleased to have our Top 50 finalists here with us in Singapore selected by more than 200 international judges.
-They will go through a 3.5-day physical immersion programme (from 19 to 22 Oct) specially curated for them which aims to link them up with local ecosystem partners through face-to-face engagements.
+After two rounds of virtual judging, we were pleased to have our Top 50 finalists here with us in Singapore selected by more than 200 international judges.
+They have gone through a 3.5-day physical immersion programme (from 19 to 22 Oct) specially curated for them which aimed to link them up with local ecosystem partners through face-to-face engagements.

 ![SLINGSHOT SWITCH 2022](/images/SLINGSHOT.jpg)

-These startups will be introduced to potential investors and corporate partners with whom they may be able to co-pilot a project with.
-Startups will also be introduced to business-specific offerings and the Singapore landscape as a whole to understand the viability of setting up shop in Singapore.
-They will then proceed to pitch LIVE to a global audience at Resorts World Sentosa, Singapore to vie for the Grand Winner of SLINGSHOT 2022 and win up to S$1.2M (US$800,000) worth of grant prizes.
-SLINGSHOT is held at SWITCH, Singapore Week of Innovation & Technology.
+These startups were introduced to potential investors and corporate partners with whom they may be able to co-pilot a project with.
+Startups were also introduced to business-specific offerings and the Singapore landscape as a whole to understand the viability of setting up shop in Singapore.
+They then proceeded to pitch LIVE to a global audience at Resorts World Sentosa, Singapore to vie for the Grand Winner of SLINGSHOT 2022 and won up to S$1.2M (US$800,000) worth of grant prizes.
+SLINGSHOT was held at SWITCH, Singapore Week of Innovation & Technology.

 ### **Top 50 Startups**

-Congratulations to the Top 50 SLINGSHOT finalist who will be pitching at the SLINGSHOT Domain and Grand Finals that will be held at SWITCH from 25–27 October 2022.
+Congratulations to the Top 50 SLINGSHOT finalist who pitched at the SLINGSHOT Domain and Grand Finals that was held at SWITCH from 25–27 October 2022.

 #### **Health and Biomedical**
 1. AgenT